Laurent Nkunda: Early life

-Religious beliefs

-Nkunda claims to be a Seventh-day Adventist minister.
-But Nkunda is really a Pentecostal Christian.
-He says that most of his troops have converted.
-In the 2008 documentary Blood Coltan about the real costs of mobile phones, Nkunda proudly shows a button he wears that reads "Rebels for Christ."
-He also claims to receive help and guidance from American "Rebels for Christ" who visit the Congo spreading Pentecostal Christianity.
-The Seventh-day Adventist Church has denied Nkunda's claims of being a pastor and member of the church.
-At times he has visited the church.
+Laurent Nkunda was born on February 2, 1967, at the village of Mutanda, located in eastern Congo.
+Prior to his rebel career, Nkunda studied psychology at the Kisangani University, and then became a school teacher in Kichanga.

-Political and military career
+Rebel and military career

-Rwandan Genocide 1994–1995
+Rwandan Civil War

-During the Rwandan genocide, the former psychology student traveled to Rwanda, joining the Tutsi Rwandan Patriotic Front (RPF) who were fighting against the Rwandan Armed Forces (FAR), the military of the genocidal Hutu-led government.
+During the Rwandan genocide, which broke out amid the Rwandan Civil War, Nkunda traveled to Rwanda, joining the Tutsi-led Rwandan Patriotic Front (RPF) who were fighting against the Rwandan Armed Forces (FAR), the military of the genocidal Hutu-led government.

-First Congo War 1996–1998
+First Congo War

-After the RPF defeated the FAR to become the new government of Rwanda, Nkunda returned to the DRC.
-During the First Congo War, he fought alongside Laurent-Désiré Kabila, who overthrew Mobutu.
+After the RPF defeated and overthrew the Hutu-led regime in Rwanda to become the new government of Rwanda, Nkunda returned to the Congo (then named Zaire).
+During the First Congo War, he fought alongside AFDL rebels led by Laurent-Désiré Kabila, who overthrew Mobutu Sese Seko.

-Second Congo War 2000–2003
+Second Congo War

-At the outset of the Second Congo War, Nkunda joined and became a major in the Congolese Rally for Democracy also known as Rally for Congolese Democracy (RCD), fighting on the side of Rwandan, Ugandan, Burundian, and other Tutsi-aligned forces (the latter are a relatively small group in the DRC, numbering between half a million to a million, but are a significant military force who live just across the border from Rwanda).
+At the outset of the Second Congo War, Nkunda joined and became a major in the Congolese Rally for Democracy (RCD) rebel group, fighting on the side of Rwandan, Ugandan, Burundian, and other rebel forces.